Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Design Study Goals

 The technical workflow for both prototypes began when a user submitted a prompt to generate a set of images using the Stable Diffusion v3-medium model.
 For the ViperaBase prototype, we then utilized LLaVA v1.5 to process each generated image and extract its semantics into an individual scene graph.
 These individual graphs were subsequently aggregated to construct the final, comprehensive scene graph view.
 This aggregation process involved merging identical nodes (e.g., all "doctor" nodes) and summing their frequencies to inform the node size encoding.

 \textbf{Protocol.} We first conducted semi-structured interviews to explore participants' current auditing practices.
 Participants were then tasked with auditing the Stable Diffusion model using both prototypes in order (Baseline first, followed by ViperaBase).
 Each auditing session lasted five minutes, during which participants selected a prompt from the following prompts: a) \textit{A cinematic photo of a doctor}, b) \textit{A family having a picnic in the park}, c) \textit{A peaceful nature scene with diverse wildlife}, and d) \textit{An award-winning chef preparing a gourmet meal}.
-We designed these prompts to cover various topics (e.g., humanities, nature) and potential issues (e.g., bias on gender, profession, and race) while preventing users from the cold-start issue.
-The prompt would be used to generate 30 images, and the participants were asked to explore these images for as many insights as possible and note their insights and evidence in brief phrases or sentences.
+We designed these prompts to cover various topics (e.g., humanities, nature) and potential issues (e.g., bias related to gender, profession, and race) while preventing users from the cold-start issue.
+The prompt would be used to generate 30 images, and participants were asked to explore these images for as many insights as possible, noting their insights and evidence in brief phrases or sentences.
 After interacting with each prototype, participants shared their reasoning processes.
 Finally, they provided feedback on their perceptions of both prototypes and requirements for Vipera.
-All study sessions were conducted online, and the average duration of each session was approximately 50 minutes for each session. \looseness=-1
+All study sessions were conducted online, with an average duration of approximately 50 minutes for each session. \looseness=-1